ShimmiChristo/shimmin-blog-starter/content/players/rj/index.md

 handicap: 13
 ---

 Just a point machine for Blue.
 RJ is consistent and gets the job done when needed.

-He'll be a problem for Green in 2025.
+In 2026, he's dropped his handicap some more and is looking to continue his success at the cup.